nanxstats/r-windows-paths/README.md

 <!-- TODO: Add screenshots -->

 1. Locate the paths on your system.
-2. Add the relevant paths to your system's `PATH` environment variable.
+2. Add the relevant paths to your system’s `PATH` environment variable.
 3. Verify the setup by running the commands in command prompt.